Skip to content

 This example demonstrates how to:

-• Create an MCP client
+• create and initialize an MCP client

-• Configure capabilities
+• enable client-side MCP capabilities

-Source Code
+Full Source Code

 zig